Xing Hua Mixed-Use Development

 Why are we allowing more apartment buildings here?
 We are losing the character of Mercer Island and it’s becoming just like every other eastside community.
 It’s truly disappointing and not the reason why I moved here years ago.
 We should have a town center space that has retail and gathering spots for the community.

-Kim about 2 years ago
+Kim over 2 years ago

 characters left